andrea-kingautomation/mcp/README.md

 **Not recommended for:**

-- Extracting content from multiple pages (use batch_scrape for known URLs, or map + batch_scrape to discover URLs first, or crawl for full page content)
+- Extracting content from multiple pages (use crawl for comprehensive multi-page extraction)

 **Common mistakes:**

-- Using scrape for a list of URLs (use batch_scrape instead).
+- Using scrape for a list of URLs (use crawl instead for multiple pages).

 **Prompt Example:**